huaweicloud/terraform-provider-huaweicloud/docs/resources/network_acl.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the network acl resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the network acl resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new network acl resource.

-* `name` - (Required) Specifies the network ACL name.
+* `name` - (Required, String) Specifies the network ACL name.
 This parameter can contain a maximum of 64 characters, which may consist of letters, digits, underscores (_), and hyphens (-).

-* `description` - (Optional) Specifies the supplementary information about the network ACL.
+* `description` - (Optional, String) Specifies the supplementary information about the network ACL.
     This parameter can contain a maximum of 255 characters and cannot contain angle brackets (< or >).

-* `inbound_rules` - (Optional)  A list of the IDs of ingress rules associated with the network ACL.
+* `inbound_rules` - (Optional, List)  A list of the IDs of ingress rules associated with the network ACL.

-* `outbound_rules` - (Optional) A list of the IDs of egress rules associated with the network ACL.
+* `outbound_rules` - (Optional, List) A list of the IDs of egress rules associated with the network ACL.

-* `subnets` - (Optional) A list of the IDs of networks associated with the network ACL.
+* `subnets` - (Optional, List) A list of the IDs of networks associated with the network ACL.

 ## Attributes Reference